When and how we investigate

 When do we investigate?

-We don't investigate everything that is reported to us, only the most serious work-related incidents, injuries or cases of ill health – in line with our incident selection criteria.
+We don't investigate everything that is reported to us, only the most serious work-related incidents, injuries or cases of ill health – in line with our policies and procedures.

 We consider all health and safety concerns and make risk-based decisions when deciding what actions to take.